-***At least 24 hours prior to having your abortion, you will need to review the state mandated information about your abortion in person with the doctor.****
+***At least 24 hours prior to having your abortion by the abortion pill, you will need to review the state mandated information about your abortion in person with the doctor.****

 This law does require an extra appointment.
 We will also be doing an ultrasound and checking blood type and hemoglobin for anemia.

 You can read this information ahead of time: State of Arizona medical abortion mandate [pdf]